Pasta with Ground Meat and Tomato Paste

 1. Step 1:

-How to make pasta with minced meat and tomato paste?
-First, prepare the necessary ingredients.
-I use spaghetti in the recipe, but you can replace them with another long pasta, for example, tagliatelle, fettuccini, bucatini, linguini.
-You can use ground beef, like mine, or mixed.
+How do you make pasta with ground meat and tomato paste?
+First, gather the ingredients you need.
+I use spaghetti in this recipe, but you can swap in another long pasta — tagliatelle, fettuccine, bucatini, or linguine.
+You can use ground beef, like I did, or a meat blend.

 2. Step 2:

-Grate the cheese on a fine or medium grater.
-You can use any cheese - if you want a dish closer to Italian cuisine, take Parmesan.
-But the usual hard cheese of the Russian type is also suitable.
+Grate the cheese on the fine or medium holes of a grater.
+You can use any cheese — if you want the dish to be closer to Italian, use Parmesan.
+But an ordinary hard cheese, like a Russian-style one, works too.

 3. Step 3: